 The Secrets to Developing Trusting Relationships in the Workplace

-Trust forms the foundation for effective communication, employee retention, and employee motivation and contribution of discretionary energy, the extra effort that people voluntarily invest in work.
-When trust exists in an organization or in a relationship, almost everything else is easier and more comfortable to achieve.
+Trust forms the foundation for effective communication, employee retention, employee motivation and contribution of discretionary energy—the extra effort that people voluntarily invest in work.
+When trust exists in an organization or in a relationship, all aspects of the relationships involved become easier.

 - feeling able to rely on a person

 - cooperating with and experiencing teamwork with a group

 The best way to maintain a trusting work environment is to not break the trust you have established in the first place.
 The integrity of the leadership of the organization is critical.
 Many leaders fail to realize that their behavior, at work or not, will be scrutinized by their employees.
 Failure for leaders to be held accountable for actions that would get an employee in trouble will cause serious trust issues within a workforce.

 The Critical Role of the Leader

 Trust within an organization, similar to between people, has to be earned by doing and communicating.
 Leadership plays a large role in initiating the necessary culture for fostering trust.

 The leadership of an organization has the responsibility to establish the first trusting relationship with their employees.
 The assumption that since an employee works for a manager, therefore should trust that manager is an incorrect one that many leaders make when first entering a leadership role.